kstasko/notes/aws/data-analyst-cert/da-udemy-s6-security.md

 - define which accounts can access this `IAM Role`
 - uses `AWS STS` to retrieve credentials and impersonate the `IAM ROle` you have access to ( AssumeRole API )
 - temporary credentials can be valid between 15 minutes to 1 hour

+## Identity Federation
+---
+### *Overview*
+- federation lets users outside of AWS to assume temporary roles for access AWS resources
+- these users assume identity provided access roles
+- federation assumes a form of 3rd party authentication
+    - LDAP, Microsoft Active Directory, Single Sign On, Open ID, Cognito
+- using federation, you do not need to create IAM users ( user management is outside of AWS )

+**SAML Federation**
+- to integration Active Directory / ADFS with AS ( or any SAML 2.0 )
+- provides access to AWS console or CLI ( through temporary creds )
+- no need to create an `IAM User` for each of your employees

+**Custom Identity Broker Applicaiton**
+- use only if identity provided is not compatible with SAML 2.0
+- the identity broker must determine the appropriate `IAM Policy`

+**AWS Cognito - Federated Identity Pools**
+- Goal - provide access to AWS resources from the client side
+- How:
+    - log in to federated identity provided - or remain anonymous
+    - get temporary AWS credentials back from the Federated Identity Pool
+    - These credentials come with a pre-defined `IAM Policy` stating their permissions
+- Note:
+    - Web Identity Federation is an alternative to using Cognito but AWS recommends against it
+- Example:
+    - provide ( temporary ) access to write to `S3 Bucket` using facebook login

+## Policies-advanced
+---
+- ${ aws:username } : to restrict users to tables / buckets
+- ${ aws:principaltype } : account, user, federated, or assumed role
+- ${ aws:PrincipalTag/department } : to restrict using Tags
+- ${ aws:FederatedProvider } : which IdP was used for the user ( Cognito, Amazon.. )
+- ${ wwww.amazon.consumer:user_id }, ${ cognito-identity.amazonaws.com:sub }

+## CloudTrail
+---
+- provides governance, compliance and audit for your AWS Account
+- `CloudTrail` is enabled by default
+- get a history of events / API calls made within your AWS account by: ( Console, SDK, CLI, AWS Services )
+- can put logs from `CloudTrail` into `CloudWatch Logs`
+- shows the past 90 days of activity
+- the default UI only shows Create, Modify or Delete events
+- CloudTrail Trail
+    - get a detailed list of all the events you choose
+    - ability to store these events in `S3` for further analysis
+    - can be region specific or global
+- `CloudTrail Logs have `SSE-S3` encryption when placed into `S3`

+## VPC Endpoints
+---
+- endpoints allow you to connect to AWS Services using a private network instead of the public www network
+- they scale horizontally and are redundant
+- they remove the need of IGW, NAT to access AWS services
+- `Gateway`: provisions a target and must be used in a route table ( ONLY S3 & DynamoDB )
+- `Interface`: provisions an ENI ( private IP address ) as an entry point ( must attach security group )
+    - also called `VPC PrivateLink`
+-